its-asif/ChatGPT-Sidebar-Chrome-extension/readme.md

 - In‑page modal (no new window) for managing pinned conversations
 - Customizable color themes: choose from curated palettes (Graphite, Midnight Blue, Indigo Night, Matcha, etc.) or define a custom palette
 - Dynamic live updates when you change theme or preferences
-- Configurable keyboard shortcut (default: `Ctrl+Shift+M`) to open the popup without clicking the extension icon
+- Configurable keyboard shortcut (default: `Ctrl+Shift+A`) to open the popup without clicking the extension icon
 - Lightweight, Manifest V3 compliant
 - Works on [chatgpt.com](https://chatgpt.com); easily adaptable for other domains